 Each piece that I create celebrates the lines, colors and intimate spaces of a natural organism or collection of organisms in their environment.

-Naomi had the good fortune of being raised in a family full of creative people.
-From an early age, she loved making beautiful things any way she could.
+Naomi had the good fortune of being raised in a family full of creative people, her earliest memories include making beautiful things any way she could.
 In 2006, she earned her BFA from the University of Wisconsin—Stevens Point in Art & Design with a minor in Dance, exhibiting and performing throughout her time there.

-After graduation, she moved to Vancouver, WA, where she danced for several years with local groups and exhibited numerous paintings.
-Since moving to Duluth, MN, in 2010, she has continued to pursue opportunities in performance and exhibition while working as a graphic designer.
-She performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013, 2014 and 2015.
-In 2016, she had a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured paintings, dances, fabric designs and costume designs.
+After graduation, she moved to Vancouver, WA, where she danced for several years with local groups and exhibited numerous paintings while working professionally as a web designer.
+She moved to Duluth, MN, in 2010 and continued to pursue opportunities in performance and exhibition while working as a graphic designer.
+She performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013-2018 (choreographing for the show 2016-2018).
+In 2016, she had the opportunity to craft a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured her paintings, dances, fabric designs and costume designs.

 In 2018, she transitioned from working primarily in graphic design to a full-time focus on art.
 She enjoys pursuing both visual and performance art in her career, and finds that they feed off of and into one other.
 When her work is at its best, (whether it's illustration, design, choreography or painting) it is playful, colorful and intricate.
 She lives with her forester husband, Clark, and cat, Mel Tormé, in Duluth.